wanghaisheng/responsive-landing-page-starter/content/blog/en/make-text-to-speech-phone-call-java-dr.md

 ### Build the Nexmo Call Control Object

-The Nexmo Voice API is controlled using [Nexmo Call Control Object (NCCO)](https://developer.nexmo.com/voice/voice-api/ncco-reference).
+The Vonage Voice API is controlled using [Nexmo Call Control Object (NCCO)](https://developer.nexmo.com/voice/voice-api/ncco-reference).
 An NCCO is a JSON array which contains a set of actions that the Voice API will execute.

-The following NCCO will instruct the Nexmo Voice API to speak to the recipient when they answer the call:
+The following NCCO will instruct the Vonage Voice API to speak to the recipient when they answer the call:

 ```json
 [